Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 Uncertainties in the trigger efficiency for the combination of single-lepton triggers, and the efficiencies for lepton reconstruction, identification, and isolation are evaluated as functions of lepton \pt and $\eta$.
 The overall magnitude of these uncertainties is 0.5\% for the trigger efficiency uncertainty and 3--5\% for uncertainties in the reconstruction and identification efficiency for \PGm and \Pe.

-The jet mass scale and resolution are corrected using data-to-simulation scale factors close to unity (0.98--1.00 and 0.80--1.20, respectively), indicating good agreement between data and simulation~\cite{CMS:2025kje}.
+The jet mass scale and resolution are corrected using data-to-simulation SFs close to unity (0.98--1.00 and 0.80--1.20, respectively), indicating good agreement between data and simulation~\cite{CMS:2025kje}.
 The corresponding uncertainties are propagated to the analysis observables, \mjs and $m_\text{j}^\PV$, for signal processes and background \PW boson matched jets, ranging from 0.5 to 7.0\%.

 During 2016--2017, mistiming in the ECAL endcaps (${2.5<\abs{\eta}<3.0}$) caused partial trigger efficiency loss (``prefiring'')~\cite{CMS:2020cmk}, corrected in simulation using control samples in data.
 The associated shape and rate uncertainties were found to have a minor impact but are included for all simulation-based samples.